-The Applicant shall provide information on the need of the Project, including the purpose and objectives of the Project, and describe the scenarios with and without the Project.
+The Applicant shall study and review the need of the Project and provide information to justify the need.
+The Applicant shall explain clearly the purpose and objectives of the Project and describe the scenarios with and without the Project.

-3.3.2 Consideration of Alternative Construction Methods and Sequences of Works
+3.3.2 Consideration of Alternative Options